 A doctor administers the test in a very similar way to other blood tests, and the person does not need to make special preparations.

-While doctors often use the test to confirm a diagnosis of lupus, it can provide false-negative and -positive results.
+Although doctors often use the test to confirm a diagnosis of lupus, it can sometimes provide false-negative or false-positive results.

 Confirming any diagnosis requires a doctor to gain a thorough understanding of a person’s symptoms and medical history.